 5. Jugbow Lightweight Dog Shock Collar 4200FT

-- Very lightweight receiver
+- Very lightweight design

 - Dual-dog support

-- Not for dogs under 10 lbs
+- Limited to dogs over 10 lbs

 6. Heaflex Dog Shock Collar 2600FT 3 Modes